cloudera/hue/docs/sdk/sdk.md

 * requires: a list of package/source files on which our script depends.
 As you can see, this file, by default, only requires the `CCS.JBrowser` source from the ccs-shared package.
 * provides: a list of components that our script provides.
 A script can provide more than one, which gives you the option of eventually splitting it up if you so choose.
 Typically every public method, variable, and class defined in a script is in this list.

 Note that class dependencies cascade; by requiring `CCS.JBrowser` you get all of its dependencies.
 If, for example, you needed something out of MooTools Core, you'd look in it's package.yaml (at *ext/mootools-core/package.yaml*) to see its manifest and its name (`core`) and then look in any file for what it provides.
-The same is true of all the other packages in desktop.
+The same is true of all the other packages in HUE.

 Perhaps a simpler method is to drop to your shell and execute the following:

-	$ env/bin/desktop depender_check
+	$ build/env/bin/hue depender_check

-This command is useful in two ways: first, it will list all the files available to the Desktop and secondly it will validate that all the files required are found and that there are no circular references.
+This command is useful in two ways: first, it will list all the files available to HUE and secondly it will validate that all the files required are found and that there are no circular references.
 So if we wanted to require, say, Swiff.js from MooTools Core, we could alter our script header thusly:

 	requires:
 	- ccs-shared/CCS.JBrowser